Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

 > [!NOTE]
 > Depending on what cutting machine you use you may have to set the `Paper Size` to `Fit`, `Card Orientation` to `Mixed` and play around with the vertical and horizontal layout values to get something that fits within the valid region of your registration marks.

-Now we can open a new project in _Silhouette Studio_ and choose the right page setup.
-Now we can drag-n-drop the `_printme.svg` file into the project (or use an online tool to convert it to `.dxf` and drop that in instead).
-Copy the `Cards Size` values over to the size of the imported cutting guides, press the `Center to Page` option.
+Now we can open a new project in _Silhouette Studio_ and choose the right page setup<sup>3</sup>.
+At this point we can drag-n-drop the `_printme.svg` or the `_printme.dxf` file into the project.
+Copy the `Cards Size`<sup>4</sup> values over to the size of the imported cutting guides(note that this should be already correct if using `_printme.dxf`) and press the `Center to Page` option<sup>5</sup>.

 <p align="center">
     <img src="./images/silhouette_page_setup.png" alt="Page Setup"/>
     <br>
-    Page setup in Silhouette Studio for the sample project
+    <sup>3</sup> Page setup in Silhouette Studio for the sample project
 </p>

 <p align="center">
     <img src="./images/cards_size.png" alt="Cards Size"/>
     <br>
-    Cards size in app, note that this respects spacing and bleed options correctly
+    <sup>4</sup> Cards size in app, note that this respects spacing and bleed options correctly
 </p>

 <p align="center">
     <img src="./images/silhouette_guides_setup.png" alt="Silhouette Guides"/>
     <br>
-    Resizing and centering guides in Silhouette Studio
+    <sup>5</sup> Resizing and centering guides in Silhouette Studio
 </p>

-Next select the `Print & Cut` option, enable registration marks and set them up so that the cross-hatched area does not overlap the cutting guides as little as possible.
+Next select the `Print & Cut` option, enable registration marks and set them up so that the cross-hatched area does not overlap the cutting guides as little as possible<sup>6</sup>.
 At this point we can print the document to a pdf, name it `cutting_base.pdf` and save it to the `res/base_pdfs` folder.
 This folder should be created for you already, relative to the working directory (which should be the same folder that the `.exe` is in), although it might be empty.

 <p align="center">
     <img src="./images/silhouette_print_and_cut.png" alt="Print & Cut"/>
     <br>
-    Print & Cut settings for the sample project
+    <sup>6</sup> Print & Cut settings for the sample project
 </p>

 While we are here we can also disable the outer-most cutting line.
-Right-click the outlines and choose `Release Compound Path`, then select only the outer guides and delete them.
+Right-click the outlines and choose `Release Compound Path` and/or `Ungroup`<sup>7</sup>, then select only the outer guides and delete them.
 Now select all the guides again, right-clock and choose `Make Compound Path`.

 <p align="center">
     <img src="./images/silhouette_release.png" alt="Release Compound Path"/>
     <br>
-    Splitting cutting guides into separate paths
+    <sup>7</sup> Splitting cutting guides into separate paths
 </p>